Re-imagin(in)g environmental issues

 Our course offers ECTS points, which may be accepted for credit transfer by the participants' home universities.
 Those who wish to obtain these credits should inquire about the possible transfer at their home institution prior to their enrolment.
 The International Strategy Office will send a transcript to those who have fulfilled all the necessary course requirements and request one.

-Venue: ELTE Faculty of Humanities, Department of Media and Communication
+Venue: ELTE Faculty of Humanities, Building R5, Room 137

 APPLICATION: